 Choose simple, professional-looking fonts for your resume.
 The best resume fonts are the ones that are readable to humans and machines alike.
 The following 10 ATS friendly fonts will always be a good safe choice for any resume:

 Don’t Include Too Much Fancy Formatting

-In order to scan your resume for relevant keywords most ATSs will convert the document to a text-only file.
+In order to scan your resume for relevant keywords, most ATSs will convert the document to a text-only file.
 So at best, any fancy formatting will be lost.
-At worst, the ATS won’t be able to pull out the important information and so a person may never lay eyes on your nice designs—or read about the experience and skills that actually qualify you for the job.
+At worst, the ATS won’t be able to pull out the vital information, and so a person may never lay eyes on your excellent designs—or read about the experience and skills that qualify you for the job.

 Avoid these elements when desiginign a resume to go through an ATS